 What Abnormal Results Mean

 Abnormal cells in the urine may be a sign of inflammation of the urinary tract or cancer of the kidney, ureters, bladder, or urethra.

 Bajorin DJ.
 Tumors of the kidney, bladder, ureters, and renal pelvis.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 203.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 203.